garrandall/popular-music-data/tracks/get-crunked-up-iconz-tony-manshino.md

 Yo get crunked up, stay crunked up
 Roll to the club in a navigator truck
-Fly out the bar like i dont give a what...
+Fly out the bar like I don't give a what...
 Who you know out there stay fandied up
 Plus these classy chicks they sick of shit
 You need more then Benz cool to taste this chick